Sand War: Pre-colonial era

+Colonial era

-In 1903, France also began expanding westwards towards Bechar and Tindouf.
-They defeated the local tribesmen at the Battle of Taghit and the Battle of El-Moungar, although they didn't directly annex the region into French Algeria.
-The borders around this region were loosely defined.
+In 1903, France also began expanding westwards towards Béchar and Tindouf.
+They defeated the local tribesmen at the Battle of Taghit and the Battle of El-Moungar although they did not annex the region into French Algeria.
+The borders around the region were loosely defined.

-After Morocco became a French protectorate in 1912, the French administration set borders between the two territories, but these tracks were often misidentified (Varnier line in 1912, Trinquet line in 1938), and varied from one map to another, since for the French administration these were not international borders and the area was virtually uninhabited.
-The discovery of large deposits of oil and minerals (iron, manganese) in the region led France to define more precisely the territories, and in 1952 the French decided to integrate Tindouf and Colomb-Bechar to the French departments of Algeria.
+After Morocco became a French protectorate in 1912, the French administration set borders between the two territories, but the tracks were often misidentified (Varnier line in 1912, Trinquet line in 1938) and varied from one map to another since for the French administration, they were not international borders and the area was virtually uninhabited.
+The discovery of large deposits of oil and minerals (iron, manganese) in the region led France to define more precisely the territories, and in 1952 the French decided to integrate Tindouf and Colomb-Béchar into the French departments of Algeria.

-In 1956 France relinquished its protectorate in Morocco, which immediately demanded the return of the disputed departments, especially Tindouf.
+In 1956, France relinquished its protectorate in Morocco, which immediately demanded the return of the disputed departments, especially Tindouf.
 The French government refused.

+Algerian War and Independence

 During the Algerian War, Morocco backed the National Liberation Front, Algeria's leading nationalist movement, in its guerrilla campaign against the French.
 However, one of the FLN's primary objectives was to prevent France from splitting the strategic Sahara regions from a future Algerian state.
 It was, therefore, disinclined to support Morocco's historical claims to Tindouf and Bechar or the concept of a Greater Morocco.